 New York, NY, USA

-Marc has lectured at the School of Visual Arts, The New School, Sarah Lawrence College, Cooper Union, New York’s International Center of Photography, Rutgers University, The Museum of Sex and many other places.
+He's lectured at the School of Visual Arts, The New School, Sarah Lawrence College, New York’s International Center for Photography, Rutgers University, The Museum of Sex and many other places

 2017 - American Photo 33 - Selected, 2015 - International Photo Awards, 2015 - American Photo 31 - Selected, 2012 - Sante Fe Review - center Awards, 2012 - PDN Photo Annual Winner, Personal Work, 2012 - American Photo 28 - Selected, 2012 - International Photo Awards, 2011 - International Photo Awards, 2009 - New York Photo Festival Nominee, 2009 - International Photo Awards - Official Selection, 2008 - American Photo 23 - Chosen, 2006 - Magenta Foundation for the Arts - Flash Forward